nodejs/node-v0.x-archive/doc/api/stream.markdown

   Buffer encoding, such as `'utf8'` or `'ascii'`
 * return {Boolean} Whether or not more pushes should be performed

-Note: **This function should be called by Readable implementors, NOT by consumers of Readable streams.**
+Note: **This function should be called by Readable implementers, NOT by consumers of Readable streams.**

 The `_read()` function will not be called again until at least one